 3. Know the level of training and experience of your technician

-Operating Laser and IPL machines requires a lot of skill and experience to assure good results.
+Operating Laser and IPL machines require a lot of skill and experience to assure good results.
 A poorly trained technician or even one not fully concentrating when operating the equipment can result in disappointing results.
 Always, therefore, request sight of the operator’s certificates -specifically the ones relating to the machines they will be operating on you.
 As well as these certificates, it’s important that the training doesn’t stop there.
 Regular training updates and evidence of continuing professional development are key to ensuring your technician will deliver the results you are looking for.

 4. Choose a skilled technician